Arcalyst Side Effects

 Applies to rilonacept: subcutaneous powder for solution

-Along with its needed effects, rilonacept (the active ingredient contained in Arcalyst) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by rilonacept (the active ingredient contained in Arcalyst).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking rilonacept:More common
+You should check with your doctor immediately if any of these side effects occur when taking rilonacept:More common

 - Bleeding, blistering, burning, coldness, discoloration of skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at site